OHDSI/CohortDiagnostics/README.md

 Technology
 ==========
-The StudyDiagnostics package is an R package.
+The CohortDiagnostics package is an R package.

 System Requirements
 ===================